appirio-tech/topcoder-app/README.md

   - See this section on [naming conventions and style guide](https://github.com/appirio-tech/topcoder-app/blob/dev/README.md#style-guide-and-naming-conventions)

 Creating New Views/Pages
-  - To add a new page, create a folder in the app directory and follow the naming conventions found elsewhere, e.g.. `login.controller.js`, `login.jade`, `login.spec.js`, etc.  Make sure to add a new state in the submodule's routes file.
+  - To add a new page, create a folder in the app directory and follow the naming conventions found elsewhere, e.g. `login.controller.js`, `login.jade`, `login.spec.js`, etc.  Make sure to add a new state in the submodule's routes file.